Alejogb1/job-board/blog-data/why-does-a-docusign-embedded-signing-redirecting-to-the-user-profile-instead-of-the-document.md

 id: "why-does-a-docusign-embedded-signing-redirecting-to-the-user-profile-instead-of-the-document"
 ---

-alright, so you're hitting that classic docusign embedded signing redirect snag, where instead of landing back at the document, users are getting bounced to their profile page. i've definitely been there, and it's usually a few common culprits. let’s break it down.
+, so you're hitting that classic docusign embedded signing redirect snag, where instead of landing back at the document, users are getting bounced to their profile page. i've definitely been there, and it's usually a few common culprits. let’s break it down.

 first, let’s talk about my experience, this isn’t my first rodeo with docusign. way back, probably 2015 when i was just starting out at a small startup, we had this clunky integration. we were embedding signatures using the docusign api, and for the life of me, some users would finish signing and end up staring at their own account page instead of our beautiful "success" landing. it was… frustrating. i spent days tracking down the error. it made me consider switching careers a few times. the worst was, it was intermittent; not every user, not every time, made it infinitely more complex to pin down. after lots of trial and error, i realised the devil was in the details of the return url.

-the core problem is almost always tied to how you're configuring the `returnurl` parameter within your embedded signing request. docusign expects this parameter to point to the specific page where you want the user to land *after* they've completed the signing process. if it's incorrect, blank, or points to something unexpected, you’re going to have problems. the profile redirect is docusign's default behavior when this return url isn't properly configured or interpreted. think of it like a gps that lost its signal, instead of getting home you end up in the middle of nowhere.
+the core problem is almost always tied to how you're configuring the `returnurl` parameter within your embedded signing request. docusign expects this parameter to point to the specific page where you want the user to land _after_ they've completed the signing process. if it's incorrect, blank, or points to something unexpected, you’re going to have problems. the profile redirect is docusign's default behavior when this return url isn't properly configured or interpreted. think of it like a gps that lost its signal, instead of getting home you end up in the middle of nowhere.

 here’s how we can typically resolve this issue.